Frequently Asked Questions (FAQs)

 Most diamonds weighing 1.00 carats or more, which are offered for sale at Topazery.com, have been sent to an independent diamond grading laboratory for an evaluation and a written certificate.
 [We do not remove a diamond if removing it may compromise the mounting.]
 When a diamond grading certificate is offered with a jewelry piece, it is stated in the description or in the detail report that displays when you click on a thumbnail photo.
 This diamond grading report is offered to you as part of your purchase.
 We offer diamond grading reports from the following indepdendent laboratories: Gemological Institute of America (GIA), American Gem Society (AGS), Diamond High Council (HRD), and European Gemological Laboratory in the USA (EGL USA).

-Antique Jewelry at Topazery is an online antique and vintage jewelry boutique located in Atlanta, Georgia (GA).
-Because of the popularity of our online jewelry galleries, we no longer have a store or make appointments.
+Topazery.com is an online antique and vintage jewelry boutique located in Atlanta, Georgia (GA).
+Because of the popularity of our online jewelry galleries, we do not have a showroom or make appointments to show our jewelry.
 We are happy to answer your questions by email.
 To help you make an informed and comfortable decision about purchasing jewelry from our online boutique, we provide detailed gemological information and photographs for each jewelry piece.
 We also offer safe, secure shopping through our online credit and debit card payment processing company.
 Or, you may place a bank wire from your checking or savings account.
 Your purchase is always securely packaged and insured during shipping and we have an excellent returns agreement.
 We feel you will be very pleased with your Topazery shopping experience and look forward to receiving your order.

 The internet provides a convenient, safe, and secure way to shop for beautiful antique, vintage, and estate jewelry from the comfort of your own home.
 By shopping on the internet, you have access to thousands of different styles and designs of antique and vintage jewelry.
 We have many satisfied customers in our hometown of Atlanta, GA, as well as satisfied customers from across the US and around the world.
 Thank you for visiting and we hope to hear from you again soon!

 Retail Sales Only